James-QiuHaoran/James-QiuHaoran.github.io/README.md

 ## Notice - Website Migration

-This website https://james-qiuhaoran.github.io has been migrated and also updated to another website https://haoranqiu.web.illinois.edu.
+This website https://james-qiuhaoran.github.io has been migrated, updated (and perhaps redirected) to another website https://haoranqiu.web.illinois.edu.
 The old website has been serving for a long time until I went to UIUC.

 I plan to keep the old website here in this repository and won't update anything any more.
 However, the website framework is free to use.